daniel-krich/2DVirtualWorld/README.md

 # My 2D Virtual World
 **It's a virtual world game written in C# (Unity) with a C# .NET Core back-end.**

-Inspired mostly by Ekoloko, which was a virtual world game for kids and closed in early 2017.
+Inspired mostly by Ekoloko, which was an Israeli virtual world game for kids and closed in early 2017.

 The virtual world includes
 - Customizing your player.